Soldier killed in Salisbury Plain training exercise named as Max George

 "Unassuming and meticulous, Max needed very little time to bed into his role."

-Defence Secretary, Ben Wallace, added: "Max exemplified all the qualities the Army stands for and as the testimonies show, we have lost a bright and talented young man who will be sorely missed.
+Defence Secretary Ben Wallace added: "Max exemplified all the qualities the Army stands for and as the testimonies show, we have lost a bright and talented young man who will be sorely missed.

 "My thoughts are with his family, his friends, and his regiment during this difficult time."